PinataMostGrim/grimagents_cli/readme.md

 The `grimagents' '--resume` argument will not remember how far through a curriculum the previous training run progressed but will accept a `--lesson` override argument.

 Log files are written into `grim-agents\logs` by default, but this can be changed in `settings.py`.
 A very limited amount of `mlagent-learn`'s output is sent to `stdout` and only that portion will be captured by the log file.

+Training multiple instances at the same time can consume a fair amount of RAM due to the nested Pipenv calls.